The Lego Movie: Plot

-In the Lego universe, the wizard Vitruvius is blinded when he fails to protect a superweapon called the "Kragle", a tube of Krazy Glue with the label partially scratched, from the evil Lord Business, but prophesies that a person called "The Special" will find the Piece of Resistance capable of stopping the Kragle.
-Lord Business claims it false and kicks Vitruvius off a cliff.
+In a Lego universe, wizard Vitruvius fails to protect a superweapon called the Kragle—a tube of adhesive—from the maniacal Lord Business, but prophesies that a person called "the Special" will find the Piece of Resistance, an item capable of stopping the Kragle.

-Eight and a half years later, in Bricksburg, construction worker Emmet Brickowski comes across a beautiful woman searching for something at his construction site.
+Eight and a half years later, in Bricksburg, an optimistic but unimaginative construction worker named Emmet Brickowski encounters a woman searching at his construction site.
 Emmet falls into a pit and finds the Piece of Resistance.
-Compelled to touch it, Emmet experiences visions and passes out.
-He awakens in the custody of Bad Cop, Business's lieutenant, with the Piece of Resistance attached to his back.
-Emmet learns of Business's plans to freeze the world with the Kragle; the Piece of Resistance is the tube's cap.
-The woman, nicknamed Wyldstyle, rescues Emmet, believing him to be the Special.
-They escape Bad Cop and travel to "The Old West" where they meet Vitruvius.
-He and Wyldstyle are Master Builders, capable of building anything without instruction manuals, who oppose Business's attempts to suppress their creativity.
-Though disappointed Emmet is not a Master Builder, they are convinced of his potential when he recalls visions of "the Man Upstairs".
+Compelled to touch it, he experiences visions, including one of a being dubbed "The Man Upstairs" and passes out.
+He awakens in the custody of Bad Cop, Business's lieutenant, and discovers that the Piece of Resistance is stuck to his back.
+Emmet learns of Business' plans to freeze the world with the Kragle; the Piece of Resistance is the tube's cap.
+The woman, self-named Wyldstyle, rescues Emmet, believing him to be the Special.
+They escape Bad Cop and travel to "The Old West" where they rendezvous with Vitruvius.
+He and Wyldstyle are Master Builders—beings capable of building anything without instruction manuals—who oppose Business' attempts to suppress their creativity.
+Though disappointed that Emmet is not a Master Builder, they are convinced of his potential when he recalls visions of the Man Upstairs.